-7 Different Types of Logos: Which Logo is Right for You?
+7 Different Types of Logos: Which Style is Right for You?

-Many people admire and appreciate logos, but few really understand the underlying science behind them.
+Many people admire and appreciate logos, but few understand the underlying science behind them.

-Business owners and marketers know how vital logos can be for their brand identity, but few take the time to understand the options available to them entirely.
+Business owners and marketers know how vital logos can be for their brand identity, but few entirely understand the options available to them.

-In this article, we take a look at the seven different kinds of logos available and what you should know about them.
+This article looks at the seven types of logos available and what you should know about them.

 This will help you make the right decisions.

-Abstract logos don’t really make much sense when you first look at them, but they are connected to the brand.
+Abstract logos don’t make much sense when first looking at them, but they are connected to the brand.

-They may have no clear recognisable shape and provide no literal interpretation of the brand.
+They may have no precise recognisable shape and provide no literal interpretation of the brand.

 One of the most recognisable abstract mark logos is the Nike ‘Swoosh.’

-The swoosh is just a tick mark and can be interpreted in different ways.
+The swoosh is just a tick mark and can be interpreted differently.

 It doesn’t blatantly tell people what it means but invokes certain feelings in people who look at it.